 God lives inside of us.
 God is also around us all the time, like swimming in a pool of invisible love, but the essence of God lives inside each of us.
 When you ask the question, “Is it God’s will that I marry my partner?”, what you’re really asking is, “When I’m most connected to my loving and truthful self, do I believe it’s a loving choice to marry my partner?”
 I understand that when you’re in an anxious state your wounded, fear-based self will try to undo this deeper sense of knowing and convince you of all sorts of lies (you never loved him enough, you’re settling, you’re just staying with her because you’re scared to be alone), but if you think back to times before your wounded self slid into the driver’s seat of your mind you’ll quickly remember that inside of you lives the knowing that you’re making a loving choice.

 God gave us free will, which means that each one of us has the power to make choices for our lives.
 God is not your parent; God is a source of guidance, truth, and love.
 Because most of us were raised by parents and educational systems that failed to nurture our innate sense of self-trust but instead encouraged us to abdicate our authority and knowing to the big people, as adults we naturally attribute God as another “big person” and assign the same belief that “God knows best” (just like Father knows best).
 This isn’t what free will means.
 Free will mean you have the will to choose.
 As one of the my E-Course members shared:

-And that’s one of the many gifts of going through the marriage transition (and all transitions) consciously: if you embrace the invitation to grow, you learn how to step into your adulthood.
+One of the gifts of anxiety is that if you embrace the invitation to grow, you learn how to step into your adulthood.
 You learn how to trust yourself.
 You learn that there are no mistakes and no right or wrong choices but only opportunities for growth and learning.
 And hopefully you learn how to relate to God not as a an authority outside of you but as a loving source of wisdom and guidance, a piece of which lives inside of you.